fbpx

 Such a scary word, especially after what we have lived through these past three years.
 In the context of childhood myopia (CM), we should be scared and concerned; not just because we are seeing an exponential growth in the incidence of CM, but also because of the long-term consequences.

-Development of Myopia in Children
+Development of Childhood Myopia

-Myopia is becoming a severe problem, especially in urban areas in Asia and in developed nations; almost 90% of young people develop myopia before the age of 20.
+Childhood myopia is becoming a severe problem, especially in urban areas in Asia and in developed nations; almost 90% of young people develop myopia before the age of 20.
 Studies predict that by the year 2050, nearly 50% of the world’s population could be myopic.
 In a worst-case scenario, after onset, a child’s vision may quickly deteriorate at a rate of one dioptre per year and turn into high myopia, which in turn can increases the risk of retinal tears or detachment and can even lead to blindness.

 As eye care professionals, we are the first line of defense and an integral part of the circle of care for combatting the myopia epidemic, and we have the tools and resources to do so if we so choose.
 But is it a choice really?
 I say no, it is our duty and responsibility.